 '''

 [-thresh string]

 [-height n]

 [-width n]

 [-shapeno n]

-[-shape_str name string]

 [-value n]

 [-name string]

 [-log file]

 [-v level]

 [-compress level]

 '''

 gen_vx_mask has four required arguments and can take optional ones.
-Note that -type string (masking type) was previously optional but is now required.
+Note, -type string (masking type) was previously optional but is now required.

-10.1.1.1 Required arguments for gen vx mask
+10.1.1.1 Required arguments for gen_vx_mask

-- 1. The input_grid argument is a named grid, the path to a gridded data file, or an explicit grid specification string (see Section 32.2) which defines the grid for which a mask is to be defined.
-If set to a gen vx mask output file, automatically read mask data as the input_field. - 2.
-The mask_file argument defines the masking information, see below. - For "poly", "poly_xy", "box", "circle", and "track" masking, specify an ASCII Lat/Lon file.
-Refer to Types of masking available in gen_vx_mask (page 189) for details on how to construct the ASCII Lat/Lon file for each type of mask. - For "grid" and "data" masking, specify a gridded data file. - For "solar_alt" and "solar_azi" masking, specify a gridded data file or a time string in YYYYM-MDD[HH[MMSS]] format. - For "lat" and "lon" masking, no "mask file" needed, simply repeat the path for "input file". - For "shape" masking, specify an ESRI shapefile (.shp). - 3.
+- 1. The input_file argument is a gridded data file which specifies the grid definition for the domain over which the masking bitmap is to be defined.
+If output from gen_vx_mask, automatically read mask data as the input_field. - 2.
+The mask_file argument defines the masking information, see below. - For "poly", "poly xy", "box", "circle", and "track" masking, specify an ASCII Lat/Lon file. - For "grid" and "data" masking, specify a gridded data file. - For "solar_alt" and "solar_azi" masking, specify a gridded data file or a time string in YYYYM-MDD[HH[MMSS]] format. - For "lat" and "lon" masking, no "mask file" needed, simply repeat the path for "input file". - For "shape" masking, specify an ESRI shapefile (.shp). - 3.
 The out file argument is the output NetCDF mask file to be written. - 4.
 The -type string is required to set the masking type.
 The application will give an error message and exit if "-type string" is not specified on the command line.
-See the description of supported types below.
+See description of supported types below.